Maple Butter Sweet Potato Stacks

 Years later, one Thanksgiving, I tried my boyfriend's (now husband) grandmother's "famous" Sweet Potatoes, just to be nice, mind you because I didn't like them (even though I don't think I had ever tried them).
 I was blown away, they were incredible!
 I couldn't stop eating them!

-John didn't believe me, he thought I was just being nice to his grandmom, I had been missing out all those year, my mom was right!!
+My husband didn't believe me, he thought I was just being nice to his grandmom.
+I had been missing out all those year, my mom was right!!

-So I began experimenting with various ways to make sweet potatoes and now they are always on the table for holidays and various dinners throughout the year.
+I began experimentingย with various ways to makeย sweet potatoes and now they are always on the table for holidays and various dinners throughout the year.

-I love the sweet crunch you can get from the bottom and sides as well as the flavor of the maple butter sauce.
+• I love the sweet crunch you can get from the bottom and sides of the potatoes as well as the flavor of the maple butter sauce.

 2 ingredient Maple Butter for Maple Butter Sweet Potato Stacks